JoshPattman/jpf/README.md

 - However, if you choose not to use these higher-level retries, you can simply use the one-shot map func.

 </details>

+## FAQ
+- I want to change my model's temperature/structured output/output tokens/... after I have built it!
+	- The intention is to provide functions that need to use an LLM with a builder function instead of a built object.
+This way, you can use the builder function multiple times with different parameters.
+	- Take a look at the examples to see this concept.
+	- This design decision was made as it prevents you from injecting unnecessary LLM-related data into business logic.
+- Where are the agents?
+	- Agents are built on top of LLMs, but this package is designed for LLM handling, so it lives at the level below agents.
+	- Take a look at [JChat](github.com/JoshPattman/agent/cmd/jchat) to see how you can build an agent on top of JPF.
+- Why does this not support MCP tools on the OpenAI API / Tool calling / Other advanced API features?
+	- Relying on API features like tool calling, MCP tools, or vector stores is not ideal for two reasons: (a) it makes it harder to move between API/model providers (b) it gives you less flexibility and control.
+	- These features are not particularly hard to add locally, so you should aim to do so to ensure your application is as robust as possible to API change.

+## Author

+Developed by Josh Pattman.
+Learn more at [GitHub](https://github.com/JoshPattman/jpf).